riedelsolutions/jekyll-test/_posts/2019-02-07-detached-demo-out-now.md

 ---
 Hello!

-This is a quick update to let you all know I released a rough demo of some of my songs.
+This is a quick update to let you all know I released a demo of some of my songs.
 You can find it on these platforms, as well as its meaning on [Genius](https://genius.com/albums/Keyser/Detached-demo):<figure class="wp-block-embed-youtube wp-block-embed is-type-video is-provider-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio">

 <div class="wp-block-embed__wrapper">
 </div></figure> <figure class="wp-block-embed-soundcloud wp-block-embed is-type-rich is-provider-soundcloud wp-embed-aspect-4-3 wp-has-aspect-ratio">